 Esquinas Lodge is a clean, well-managed lodge off Highway 2 on the road to La Gamba.
 Great Currasow is a yard bird on the Esquinas grounds, and birds like Rusty-margined Flycatcher is an easy bird to see on the road into the lodge.
 Also on the road into the lodge, we had good looks at Red-rumped Woodpecker, Crested Oropendola, Blue-headed Parrot, Isthmian Wren, Red-breasted Meadowlark, and Yellow-bellied Seedeater.
 Early morning on the lodge grounds produced Striped Woodhaunter, Scaly-breasted Wren, and Band-tailed Barbthroat.
-Along some of the trails, we observed Black-cheeked Ant-Tanager.
+Along some of the trails, the Black-cheeked Ant-Tanager is usually observed regularly.

 There are guides available at Esquinas Lodge, but not all guides are birding guides.
 I prefer a birding guide for the Osa Peninsula.
 Specialty birds like Red-rumped Woodpecker and Blue-headed Parrot require real first-hand knowledge of habitat around the road to La Gamba if one is to get good looks.